dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2752: Skills development prepares children for future challenges.
+### T2752: Focusing on these skills and values helps children become successful and happy adults.

 |Support|
 |---|